iapyeh/GGeditor/docs/how2Readthedocs.rst

        white-space: inherit;
     }

-Because the standard theme set the white-space to be “no-wrap” for table cell.
-Which is not desirable for the converted table of the GGeditor.
+Because the standard theme set the white-space to be “no-wrap” for table cell undesirable for the converted table of the GGeditor.

 You can reference \ |LINK3|\  for example.